sldty/kitbag/README.md

 This is done by recording the history of the document:

 > History of Some Document:
+>
-> 0. Data Address → Delta Base
+> 0 - Data Address → Delta Base
-> 1. Data Address → Delta Tip
+> 1 - Data Address → Delta Tip
-> 2. Data Address → Delta Tip
+> 2 - Data Address → Delta Tip
-> 3. ...
+> n - ...

 Each item in history points to the item before it.

 What if we have a massive history?

 > History of Some Document:
+>
-> 998. ...
+> 998 - ...
-> 999. Data Address → Delta Tip
+> 999 - Data Address → Delta Tip

 Does this mean *all* the diffs have to be applied to construct the document?
 No!